Brendan-G5/crypto-mock/README.md

 ## A simple App displaying cryptocurrencies

-NOT REAL CRYPTOCURRENCIES, DATA IS RANDOMLY GENERATED FROM AN API.
+Not real cryptocurrency prices, data is randomly generated from an API.
 This is mainly an exercise with Redux.

 ## Want to Try?